Fabulously-Optimized/fabulously-optimized/README.md

 ## Included mods

-Included mods
-The selected mods are inspired, but not limited by the list of Optifine alternatives.
+The selected mods are inspired, but not limited by the [list of Optifine alternatives](https://gist.github.com/LambdAurora/1f6a4a99af374ce500f250c6b42e8754).

 ### Smooth
 * Sodium - optimizes general rendering to improve FPS, adds some graphics options